 26th April 2021

 Over the past few years, we’ve been keenly aware of the national debate around knowledge and skills, and have made new developments to our curriculum to help schools get the balance right.
-So, if you’re a school that wants to focus on knowledge acquisition while keeping things connected, rich and engaging, you’ll love our latest subject-driven, knowledge-rich projects.
+So, if you’re a school that wants to focus on knowledge acquisition while keeping things interconnected, rich and engaging, you’ll love our latest subject-driven, knowledge-rich curriculum projects.

 Knowledge acquisition is crucial for all children.
 It builds their understanding of themselves and the world and helps them become more proficient learners.
 As Ofsted’s Sean Harford said: ‘Knowledge is sticky.
 The more you know, the more you can embed new knowledge.’
 Teaching children both declarative knowledge and procedural knowledge (skills) gives them the tools to develop a deeper understanding of subjects and concepts.